fbpx

 The Consultation Process: What to Expect

 A consultation with Dr Robert Knight, our facial plastic surgeon, is the first step when you are considering surgery and will take approximately 45 minutes.
-You should frankly discuss your goals and expectations about looking and feeling better after surgery.
+You should frankly discuss your goals after surgery.
 You should always keep in mind that the desired result is improvement, not perfection.

 During the consultation, your surgeon will ask you a variety of questions covering everything from your current health situation to details about the physical outcomes you desire.
 Be prepared to talk about current medications, allergies and any past or current medical treatments.